vuetifyjs/vuetify/packages/docs-next/src/pages/en/customization/a-la-carte.md

          * components array, the second should be a corresponding import *
          * originalTag - the tag as it was originally used in the template
-         * kebabTag    - the tag normalised to kebab-case
+         * kebabTag    - the tag normalized to kebab-case
-         * camelTag    - the tag normalised to PascalCase
+         * camelTag    - the tag normalized to PascalCase
          * path        - a relative path to the current .vue file
          * component   - a parsed representation of the current component */